Dinesh-Nyaupane/JSTrainingSecondSem/README.md

-# JSTrainingSecondSem
+# 📘 JavaScript Code Snippets

-This repo contains training code snippets from function.
+This repository contains **all the JavaScript code snippets** we have studied,
+starting from the topic of **functions** onwards.

+> 💡 Use this as a reference while learning or revising JavaScript concepts.